-Since Citizens United, there have been many different amendment proposals to reform our campaign finance laws.
-While all are written with the best of intentions, if we are truly going to get big money out of politics we must unite behind the best amendment proposal.
-We believe that is the Restore Democracy Amendment, which was carefully crafted in order to be clear, powerful, and passable.
-But we want to give you a chance to compare some other prominent amendment proposals as well.
+In recent years there have been many different amendment proposals to reform our campaign finance laws.
+While all are written with the best of intentions, if we are truly going to get big money out of politics we must unite behind an amendment that is powerful, carefully crafted, and able to obtain the bipartisan support necessary to be pass through two thirds of Congress and three fourths of state legislatures.
+We believe the Restore Democracy Amendment, which was written with input from many leading legal scholars, offers the best combination of power and viability.
+But we want you to understand why by comparing the Restore Democracy Amendment to some other prominent proposals.

-For each proposal below, we provide the text and ask five critical questions so that you can understand each different amendment’s strengths and weaknesses.
+For each proposal below, we provide the full text and ask five critical questions so that you can understand each different proposal’s strengths and weaknesses.
 We also have a condensed version of the same information in our Amendment Comparisons Chart.

 - Democracy for All Amendment